 What kinds of appliances are allowed in the room?

 Students may bring their own refrigerator, provided it meets the following guidelines.
-Only one refrigerator is allowed per room.
-It may be no more than 4.5 cubic feet in internal size.
-Also, it must have a 3-prong plug and be U. L. approved and must be plugged directly into an electric outlet.
+We allow up to 2 refrigerators per room do long as they meet the following criteria.
+Each may be no more than 6 cubic feet in internal size.
+Also, each must have a 3-prong plug and be U. L. approved and must be plugged directly into an electric outlet.

 Can I live on campus all four years?Answer: Yes!
 And in fact, many do.
 Living on-campus is hassle free and, based on current research, very comparable in price to living off-campus.